Samford University Bishop Guild Invitational

 Disclosure- I do not like to disclose; please don't ask.
 I will give as much feedback as I can on the judges sheet.

 Hello!
-My name is TJ Riggs and I'm a Sophomore Policy Debater at Samford University (Qualed to NDT Freshman Year) and coach of the SpeakFirst debate team.
+My name is TJ Riggs and I'm a Junior Policy Debater at Samford University (Qualed to NDT 2022 and 2023) and head coach of the SpeakFirst debate team.
 I have been debating since sophomore year of high school at both the state and national level.
-I always try my best to be Tabula Rasa and I will generally weigh tech over truth.
+I always try my best to avoid intervention and I will generally weigh tech over truth.
 That being said, I reserve the right to gut check egregiously false claims.
 I am a pretty active listener, so if you see me nodding my head then I am probably vibing with your args.
 If I look confused or unconvinced you'll probably see it on my face.
 I look forward to judging you!

 INCLUDE ME ON THE EMAIL CHAIN: tjriggs03@gmail.com